wighawag/conquest-website/src/routes/devlog/june-2021-update.md

 To our surprise it works very well.
 Every planets are now `<div>` and it turns out to be more efficient.
 There are still some "zooming out" limitation but we can go further than before.
 The renderring is also a lot smoother for circles and the blockies.
 The other benefit is that we now have a paralax background which is great!

-Because we use [svelte](https://svelte.dev) for updating the UI instead of a rendering frame based loop, we now have all planet's div reactive to their respective planet changes.
+Because we use [svelte](https://svelte.dev) for updating the UI instead of a rendering frame based loop, we now have all planet's div reactive to their respective planet changes, like we do for every other UI.
 This make the code more elegant and make it easy to add effects, etc... plus this scales well.

 ## Blockchain State Handling